ludoplex/IntelTXE-PoC/README.md

 The Intel ME (TXE, SPS) System Tools utilities are not intended for end users—so you cannot find them on the official Intel website.
 However, some OEMs publish them as part of software updates together with device drivers.
 So, for integrating our PoC you need *Intel TXE System Tools* version 3.x, which can be found online.

 ## Intel System Studio
 You need to install Intel System Studio, a trial version of which can be downloaded from Intel [site](https://software.intel.com/en-us/system-studio).
-In our experiments, we used *Intel System Studio 2018*.
+In our experiments, we used *Intel System Studio 2022*.

 ## Intel TXE Firmware
 The PoC targets **Intel TXE firmware version 3.0.1.1107**.
-The SPI Flash image for [Gigabyte GB-BPCE-3350C version F5](http://download.gigabyte.com/FileList/BIOS/brix_bios_gb-bpce-3350c_f5.zip) contains the necessary firmware version.
+The "CSTXE 3.0" image repository at [Win-Raid forums](https://winraid.level1techs.com/t/intel-cs-me-cs-txe-cs-sps-gsc-pmc-pchc-phy-orom-firmware-repositories/30869) contains the necessary firmware version.

 ## Python
 All our scripts are written on Python.
 We recommend using [Python 2.7](https://www.python.org/download/releases/2.7/)